What Is Litecoin (LTC)? | The Silver to Bitcoin’s Gold

-Comparing Litecoin to Bitcoin not only makes sense from a convenience point of view, it also lets us zone in what makes it different at a technological level.
-Litecoin is meant to be used as peer-to-peer cryptocurrency and is actually able to accomplish the same job Bitcoin does at a faster and cheaper rate.
+Comparing Litecoin to Bitcoin not only makes sense from a convenience point of view, but it also lets us zone in what makes it different at a technological level.
+Litecoin is meant to be used as a peer-to-peer cryptocurrency.
+It is actually able to accomplish the same job Bitcoin does at a faster and cheaper rate.

-Transaction confirmation speed plays a huge role in how quickly a currency gets adopted.
-Bitcoin confirmations usually take around ten minutes and have been steadily increasing with periods hitting as high as 2,548 minutes.
+Transaction confirmation speeds play a huge role in how quickly a currency gets adopted.
+Bitcoin confirmations usually take around ten minutes with periods as high as 2,548 minutes.
 Litecoin’s network is able to confirm transactions at a much quicker rate.

 Litecoin’s verification period lasts a fixed 2.5 minutes.
 For every individual Bitcoin block that gets confirmed, four Litecoin blocks of equal size get confirmed.

-The cost of sending any denomination of Litecoin costs around $0.09, whereas Bitcoin currently hovers around $5.00.
-This is an immediate advantage Litecoin has over Bitcoin for small transactions, since splitting a $10 Uber with a friend doesn’t make sense for most people if you have to pay $5.00 on top of that.
-Litecoin offers the option to pay for everyday goods without high fees that will start add up very quickly.
+The cost of sending any denomination of LTC costs around $0.02, whereas Bitcoin currently hovers around $0.35.
+The costs are all but negligible currently, however, during peak traffic, Bitcoin transaction costs appear to rise quite dramatically.
+This is an immediate advantage for small transactions since splitting a $10 Uber with a friend doesn’t make sense for most people if you have to pay $5.00 on top of that.
+Litecoin offers the option to pay for everyday goods without high fees that start to add up very quickly.

 One of Litecoin’s goals is to distribute hash power more evenly than Bitcoin’s network.
-The problem that Litecoin’s founder Charlie Lee wanted to address was how Bitcoin’s hash power was largely distributed among mining pools, groups of miners, and generally a much smaller (and less decentralized) subset of miners.
+This includes mining pools, mining groups, and a much smaller (and less decentralized) subset of miners.
 Litecoin aims to keep the hashing power decentralized.

-Whereas Bitcoin is near hitting some pretty serious scalability issues due to its high transaction fees, Litecoin is able to churn out block after block and retain its lower transaction costs.
-Granted, not as many people are using Litecoin as they are Bitcoin and Litecoin could theoretically end up dealing with the same scalability issues if it were to experience proportionate growth and usage, but that simply just isn’t the case today.
+While Bitcoin is dealing with some serious scalability issues due to its high transaction fees, Litecoin, in theory, is able to churn out block after block and retain its lower transaction costs.
+Granted, not as many people are using Litecoin as they are Bitcoin and could theoretically end up dealing with the same scalability issues if it were to experience similar growth and usage, but that simply just isn’t the case yet.

-Bitcoin’s founder’s origins are relatively shrouded in mystery.
-Satoshi Nakamoto, the pseudonym of Bitcoin’s founder, is essentially relegated to legend and myth.
+It’s important to look at the differences in how both Bitcoin and Litecoin came about.
+The origins of Bitcoin’s founder are relatively shrouded in mystery.
+Satoshi Nakamoto (the pseudonym of Bitcoin’s founder) is essentially relegated to legend and myth.

 Litecoin’s founder, on the other hand, has been publicly available and active in the community.
 You can find Charlie Lee on Linkedin or on Twitter, as @SatoshiLite.
 After working at Google and founding Litecoin, he also worked on the engineering side at Coinbase, one of the largest cryptocurrency exchanges in the world.